Swiss banks fret over sanctions risk to wealth business

 The report’s authors acknowledged the impact of sanctions on the international wealth management business.

-“Less money has flowed into Switzerland from some countries in recent years,” said Norman Karrer, managing partner at zeb Switzerland, adding: “Not all clients from all countries are equally positive about Switzerland anymore”.
+“Less money has flowed into Switzerland from some countries in recent years,” said Norman Karrer, managing partner at zeb Switzerland.
+“Not all clients from all countries are equally positive about Switzerland anymore.”